sayfullo22/sayfullo22/index.md

 ---

-### Environmental Fluid Dynamics Research Intern — Max Planck Institute
+### Environmental Fluid Dynamics Research Intern — Max Planck Institute for Dynamics and Self-Organization
 *May 2025 – Jul 2025*

 Lagrangian particle tracking and experimental study of atmospheric turbulence.